 A student's tuition must be paid in full before the student will be eligible to receive a certificate and before he/she may enroll in any future classes a Northwest Technology Center.
 A student who withdraws prior to paying tuition or before financial aid is arranged will be invoiced for the tuition owed according to the refund policy.
-Failure to meet unpaid balances will result in student to be considered "not in good standing".
+Failure to meet unpaid balances will result in students considered as "not in good standing."